By: Claire Wilson. Last Updated: April 2022

 Janssen has two manufacturing sites in Cork.

-The site now manufactures four commercial products as well as products in development and for clinical trials and it currently employs 500 people.
-In 2017, Janssen Sciences announced a €300m expansion plans for the site.
+Janssen Sciences opened the biologics manufacturing site in Ringaskiddy in 2005.
+The site now manufactures five commercial products as well as products in development and for clinical trials.
+It currently employs 700 people.
+In 2022, the company announced a €150m expansion that is expected to lead to another 180 jobs once completed.

 Find out more about Janssen in Cork…